Molly, by Golly!: The Legend of Molly Williams, America's First Female Firefighter | TheBookSeekers

 Great for age 7-11 years

 There are 32 pages in this book.
-This book was published 2012 by Boyds Mills Press .
+This book was published in 2012 by Astra Publishing House .

 Dianne Ochiltree teaches writing in schools, has written several mathematical-orientated picture books including Bart's Amazing Charts and Cats Add Up.
 She lives in Sparta, New Jersey.
 Anne-Sophie Lanquetin has illustrated several children's books and lives in Paris, France.
 Janet Lawler's has written numerous critically acclaimed children's books, including A Father's Song.
 Her love of family and nature inspire much of her writing.
 Janet lives in Connecticut.
 Kathleen Kemly has illustrated many other books.
 She lives in Seattle.